 An unexcused absence is any absence not excused by law or listed in the RES Parent/Student Handbook.
 Unexcused absences require that all work assigned during the absence is due immediately upon return and subject to a reduction in grade according to the late work policy.
 If a parent fails to notify the office of a student’s absence before the absence occurs, the absence will be deemed unexcused.

 Teachers will allow students to make up work for excused absences according to the policy below, under “Make Up Work.”
 Absences will be excused for religious observances, court appearances, illness, family emergencies, and other reasons required by law.
-If a student is absent for 3 or more consecutive days due to illness a doctor’s note must be delivered to the front office or submitted by email to the Attendance Clerk.
+If a student is absent for 3 or more consecutive days due to illness a doctor’s note excusing all days absent must be delivered to the front office or submitted by email to the Attendance Clerk.
 For more information please consult the RES Parent/Student Handbook.

 Missed work due to an excused absence must be completed within the same number of school days as the absence.
-For example, if a student is absent from school for 3 days because of the flu, that student will have 3 school days to complete the work he missed while sick.
+For example, if a student is absent from school for 3 days because of the flu, that student will have 3 school days to complete the work missed while sick.

 An absence on the date of a major assignment, such as a test or major paper, will not extend the deadline of that assignment.
 The student must complete the assignment the day of his or her return.